IsaacRF/github-ndapp-repolist/README.md

 **Target SDK**: API 29

 Android test app built in modern Architecture that consumes GitHub API to show sample data.
+This is part of a coding challenge developed for Xing, you can find the assessment details [here](https://github.com/IsaacRF/github-ndapp-repolist/blob/master/ASSESSMENT.md)

 ![github-ndapp-demo](https://user-images.githubusercontent.com/2803925/87967017-785a4400-cabe-11ea-9890-7fe077d2a221.gif)